 Recreational Equipment, Inc. (REI or the Company) operates as a specialty outdoor retail cooperative.
-REI is dedicated to inspiring, educating, and outfitting its growing community of more than 22 million members to live their most fulfilling life outdoors and engaging them in the fight to protect it.
-REI sells goods and services through more than 175 retail stores located throughout the United States, online through rei.com, and through calls to the REI support center.
+REI is dedicated to inspiring, educating, and outfitting its growing community of more than 24 million members to live their most fulfilling life outdoors and engage them in the fight to protect it.
+REI sells goods and services through more than 185 retail stores located throughout the United States and online through rei.com.